renehorstmann/Pixelc/README.md

     - top with title bar
     - flexible middle (flex in height of course)
     - bottom part

-- reset camera with camera size and actual main (midscreen) rect (90%)

 - rethink layers and frames?